ASUS launches new business laptop in India

-New Delhi, April 23 (IANS) Focussing the business professionals, Taiwanese technology giant ASUS on Friday launched a new laptop -- ExpertBook B9 (B9400) -- for India market.
+New Delhi: Focussing the business professionals, Taiwanese technology giant ASUS on Friday launched a new laptop -- ExpertBook B9 (B9400) -- for India market.

 The 14-inch laptop will be soon available at ASUS Exclusive Stores and leading Commercial PC channel partners, starting at Rs 115,489 (excluding GST).